-1. Based on customer needs, clarify core functionality by breaking down required product functions (functional decomposition) into smaller basic sub-functions, identifying external sub-system boundaries.
+Based on customer needs we had to clarify core functionality by breaking down required product functions into smaller basic sub-functions, identifying external sub-system boundaries.

 Saint Vincent's Hospital is looking for a product that helps accurately and quickly detect (and ideally prevent) falls when a caregiver is not present.